 : "The problem is, it's a pain in the consumer's ass to execute.
-This campaign not only turns me off to the brand, it turns me off to 2D codes as well.
+This campaign not only turns me off to the brand, it turns me off to 2D codes as well."The prospect of a world filled with these things is too unappealing to ponder?"
+My guess is that the writer doesn't know about what's going on in Japan.
+I bet if a printer told him, he would like to hear it.

 I have never been a fan of slapping these things anywhere.
 I much prefer image recognition technology for this.
 UPC codes and the like were made for machines, not people.
 And most UPC codes are confined to packaging, where they can be tucked away out of sight or restricted to a single page of a magazine.